 THE NEW YOUNG FARMERS FEDERAL POLICY SETTING PROCESS

-3. Take the National Policy Survey in March.
+2. Take the National Policy Survey by April 30th

 Need to know more about the federal policy setting process before getting involved?